- Arbitration 15% Member Discount on Select Neutral Fees Learn More

 - Fund Holding

-CPR offers this a la carte service for neutrals or tribunals who want a third neutral party to handle the financial aspects of the proceedings, including opening an interest-bearing escrow account to hold the parties’ deposits, requesting fee deposits and processing invoices.
+CPR offers this a la carte service for neutrals or tribunals who want a third neutral party to handle the financial aspects of the proceedings, including holding the parties’ deposits, requesting fee deposits and processing invoices.
 Outsourcing this service to CPR further protects the neutrality of the proceedings and could result in some cost-saving benefits for the parties.
+Learn More

 - Deal Facilitation